-Every year for the past five years my wife and I have dutifully put money into our son’s 529 college savings account.
-Not long ago, we started doing the same for his younger sister.
+For years my wife and I have dutifully put money into our kids’s 529 college savings accounts.
 Our assumptions, of course, are that (a) a college education is valuable, (b) everyone needs one, and (c) it costs a lot of money to get a college-level education.

 But what if those assumptions are flawed?